Sina Weibo files for $500 million U.S. IPO

-SAN FRANCISCO Twitter-like messaging service Weibo Corp filed on Friday to raise $500 million (300.3 million pounds) via a U.S. initial public offering, as Chinese companies flock to the American market in record numbers to take advantage of soaring valuations.
+SAN FRANCISCO Twitter-like messaging service Weibo Corp filed on Friday to raise $500 million via a U.S. initial public offering, as Chinese companies flock to the American market in record numbers to take advantage of soaring valuations.

 It highlighted in particular a regulation that came into effect in September, under which Internet users who knowingly make or share information considered defamatory or false could face up to three years' jail time in China.